 - Spaghetti (cooked): 0.26

-Condensed lists of carbohydrate factors can be found in my book (The Ultimate Guide to Accurate Carbohydrate Counting) and in the book Pumping Insulin, by John Walsh and Ruth Roberts.
+Condensed lists of carbohydrate factors can be found in this chart and in my book (The Ultimate Guide to Accurate Carbohydrate Counting).

 Now, if your current career doesn’t work out, you can always take that job as “carbohydrate guesser” at the circus!